TWENTY YEARS LATER, WE STILL SEE LIGHT BLUE: INSIDE MARIO TESTINO'S DOLCE & GABBANA CLASSIC

 Marija Vujovic in the original Dolce & Gabbana Light Blue campaign, photographed by Mario Testino in Capri.

 At first glance, it sounds straightforward.
 A beautiful location.
 Beautiful models.
 A luxury fragrance.
 Yet the simplicity of the image would come to define the campaign.
-Testino photographed David Gandy against the backdrop of Capri and the resulting image was immediately embraced.
-What followed surprised even him.
+Testino photographed David Gandy against the backdrop of Capri and the resulting image quickly became the foundation of a campaign that would continue to evolve over the following two decades.
+What followed unfolded in ways he hadn't anticipated.
 Six months later, Dolce & Gabbana called again.
 They wanted him to direct the film.

 There was only one problem: he had never directed a commercial.